-Elaine follows the swordarm, adjusting her ponytail as she walks.
+Elaine follows the swordarm, holding her medallion as she walks.

 Scarlet comes last, peering down at the black water with distaste before following the cleric.
-Small waves, remnants of the ripples produced by Jake’s rock, still lap against the stone.
+Small waves — descendants of the ripples produced by Jake’s rock — still lap against the stone.